 Things are different today, though it may have less to do with the success of any particular advocacy approach and more to do with the progression of climate change itself.
 Many people now have visceral experiences of what climate change means for them in their place as intense hurricanes, wildfires, hundred-year floods, crop failures, and heat waves become our “new normal.”
 We are realizing that this existential threat that we’ve been warned about for decades is no longer some other country’s or future generation’s problem to worry about — it’s here, now.

-So, what would truly transformational cultural strategy look like?
+So, what would a transformational approach to cultural strategy look like?
+I believe it requires recognizing two basic facts.

-Research suggests that when it comes to extremely difficult and complex challenges like this, simply believing in the need for change does not often lead to change itself.
-We have sophisticated mental processes of avoidance and denial to avoid the “cultural trauma” caused by fully acknowledging the situation and our role in it.
-Even if we are excited about a more just and sustainable future on one level, which I am, it will be important to accept that the journey to get there will be hard.
-We must find ways to embrace difficulty— after all, the alternative of doing nothing will not make life any easier — and not let that stop us from going forward.
+Research shows that when it comes to “wicked” challenges like this, simply believing in the need for change does not automatically lead to change occurring.
+We have sophisticated mental processes of avoidance and denial to avoid things that conflict with our worldview and identity or that we don’t know how to deal with.
+Climate change may be the epitome of such a challenge— sociologist Kari Norgaard goes so far as to call it a “cultural trauma.”
+So, even if we are excited about a more just and sustainable future, which I am, we must acknowledge that parts of the journey to get there will be hard.
+We must be willing to embrace hard and not let that stop us from going forward.

-As we wake up, we enter what anthropologists call a “liminal” phase where we are “betwixt and between” what was and what is to come.
+In every transformational process there is a moment when we have left the shore of the familiar and the old structures have broken down, and yet the new way of being has not yet been established.
+Anthropologists call this the “liminal” phase where we are “betwixt and between” what was and what is to come.
 This phase is defined by fear and disorientation, even a loss of our sense of identity.
-It is also characterized by a powerful creative energy that can be harnessed and directed toward change.
+But there is also a powerful creative energy that can be harnessed and directed toward change.
 In fact, it is a realm of pure possibility.
-The liminal stage, I believe, is where we are now as a society, and may be one way of understanding climate anxiety.
-We are struggling to re-orient ourselves in a world that no longer makes sense according to the old rules and stories, without a clear map of where we are going next.
+The liminal stage, I believe, is where we are now as a society.
+One way of understanding the growing phenomena of climate anxiety is that we are struggling to orient ourselves in a world that no longer makes sense according to the old rules and stories, without a clear map of where we are going next.

-Far too often, well-meaning activists (including artists and cultural strategists) focus on provoking an “aha” moment and then leave people adrift in this liminal space.
-But using the lens of transformational processes makes it clear that stopping here is insufficient and perhaps even irresponsible.
-To make change in the context of a difficult, confusing, and traumatizing situation people often need more support and structure.
+Far too often, well-meaning activists (including artists and cultural strategists) seek to provoke an “aha” moment and then leave people adrift in liminality.
+Using the lens of transformation makes it clear that stopping at this stage is insufficient, and perhaps even irresponsible.
+To move forward in the context of a difficult, confusing, and traumatizing situations most of us need more support and structure.

 To transition to a more just and sustainable society, we need to be able to first feel, and ultimately heal, the harm our system has caused and continues to cause, especially to poor people and people of color.
 Our economy relies on “sacrifice zones,” places where resources can be extracted, polluting industries can be located, and people can be exploited for cheap labor.
 Stopping the harm is the first priority, but it is not enough.
 Creating spaces for frontline communities to heal, both on their own terms and as part of a larger society-wide process of acknowledgment and reparations, is also necessary if we want to move forward together.
 If we want the outcome of a healthy society, the process must be healing.